 This award recognizes an outstanding collaboration between a PTA organization and school library media center.
 Projects and efforts at both the local campus and district levels are eligible.
-The nomination deadline is midnight, March 1, 2019.
+Watch for details on the 2020 nomination deadline.

 The award honors the memory of Shirley Igo of Plainview, a past president of the Texas PTA and National PTA and a longtime champion of libraries, education, and literacy.

 Submit emailed entries to the chair of the Igo Committee, Linda Kay.